“The quietest, most urgent frontline of human rights is a classroom.”

 The Inclusion Gap

-Source: U.S. Department of Education, Office of Special Education Programs (OSEP).
+Source: U.S. Department of Education, Office of Special Education Programs (OSEP), IDEA Section 618 data, 2022–23.

 “Education is most powerful when it serves as both a mirror for a child’s reality and a window into their limitless potential.”